dr-cannabotics/dji-drone-rtmp-object-detection/README.md

+Sure!
+Here's the updated project description with the final line added:

 ---

 # Real-Time Object Detection with DJI Mini 3 Pro

-This project enables real-time object detection using a video feed from the DJI Mini 3 Pro drone and DJI Goggles 2.
-The setup streams the video from the DJI Goggles 2 to a Node.js RTMP server, where the feed is processed with OpenCV for object detection.
+This project enables real-time object detection using the video feed from the DJI Mini 3 Pro drone and DJI Goggles 2.
+The setup streams the video to a Node.js RTMP server, where the feed is processed with OpenCV for object detection.

-## Project Overview

-### Key Components
+## Components

-- **DJI Mini 3 Pro & DJI Goggles 2**: Capture and display the video feed.
+- **DJI Mini 3 Pro & DJI Goggles 2**: Capture and display video feed.
-- **Smartphone**: Connects to DJI Goggles 2 and uses the DJI Fly app to stream video to an RTMP server.
+- **Smartphone**: Streams video from DJI Fly app to RTMP server.
-- **Node.js RTMP Server**: Hosted on a laptop to receive and relay the video stream.
+- **Node.js RTMP Server**: Receives and relays video feed.
-- **OpenCV Script**: Analyzes the video feed in real-time for object detection.
+- **OpenCV**: Analyzes the feed for object detection.

-### Prerequisites

-- **Hardware**: DJI Mini 3 Pro, DJI Goggles 2, and a compatible smartphone.
-- **Software**: Laptop with Node.js, Python, and OpenCV installed.
-- **Network**: Ensure both the smartphone and laptop are on the same Wi-Fi network.

 ## Project Structure